alphagov/search-api/doc/relevancy.md

 seems to be served by Elasticsearch because it's not defined in Search API.

+**Potential improvements to stopwords**

 Given that we're taking a stock list of stopwords from Elasticsearch, we may be missing out on a chance to edit them in a way that might be more useful for users.
-I'm not sure how we'd go about changing this but I'd guess that we'd need to look into what words could be useful to omit / not omit.
+Looking into what words to omit / not omit might be a useful tuning exercise.

 A search with stopwords is different to a search without stopwords: